Pearl Street Reconstruction & Safety Improvements

 After the Glen st stop sign, cars tend to drive way too fast until Myrtle st. A speed bump after Hillside Ave or some other speed reduction method would be welcome.

-SomerVoter almost 3 years ago
+SomerVoter over 3 years ago

 I hope the Pearl St reconstruction will make this road even more attractive to bicyclists.
 Even with terrible pavement and no amenities it is my route of choice (as a year-round transportation bicyclist) because it's flat, has relatively little traffic, and one of the safest crossing of McGrath (much better than Broadway).
 It serves destinations to which we should be encouraging more people to bike, like E. Som School, Symphony Park, Assembly Sq.
 It could be a popular bike route that generates more bike ridership.